Strategy

 Energy systems and various end users – industry, transport and heating – will be even more closely linked together.
 The effective and reliable transfer of data between different sectors plays a key role in controlling, optimising and developing systems smartly and effectively.
 The up-to-date and reliable data transfer infrastructure of society is a key enabler of the energy transition, and its significance is highlighted during crises.

-The ongoing transition is creating significant business opportunities for companies in different parts of the value chain, and the development will be accelerated by the level of ambition and goals, particularly in the EU and Finland.
+The ongoing transition is creating significant business opportunities for companies in different parts of the entire energy sector’s value chain, and the development will be accelerated by the level of ambition and goals, particularly in the EU and Finland.
 In the short term, uncertainty and risks may be caused by the general economic situation, inflation, geopolitical instability and their impact on the energy markets and systems.

 • Risks and opportunities related to climate change